THE PROBLEM ABOUT DRUNK AND DRUGGED DRIVING

 - Studies are revealing that cannabis is a significant contributing factor in car crash statistics, especially when combined with alcohol, even in small amounts.

-The law treats controlled drugs and prescription medicines the same because both can impaire your ability to drive safe.
+The law treats illegal drugs AND prescription medicines the same because both can affect your ability to drive safely.